urbanadventurer/Android-PIN-Bruteforce/README.md

 Device manufacturers create their own lock screens that are different to the default or stock Android.
 To find out what keys your phone needs, plug a keyboard into the phone and try out different combinations.

-You can customise the timing and prompt keys to bring up the unlock scren by setting variables in the config file.
+Edit the `config` file to support different phones by customising the timing and prompt keys to bring up the unlock screen.

 ### Default configuration for Android 6.0